- My child is interested in “everything” and his having a difficult time choosing a major. What should he/she do?

 - Networking at career fairs, employer information sessions, football games - the possibilities are endless

 - When the student is thinking about pursuing a specific career within a particular industry, The Career Center has industry specialists designated to help the students.
-It is highly recommended that the students schedule an appointment with one of those Career Coaches.
+It is highly recommended that the students schedule an appointment with one of those Career Counselors.
 Again, appointments can be scheduled online.

 - It is important to remember that it is the responsibility of the student to take charge of his or her own career.
 It is a unique process and often chaotic but in the end worth the empowering experience.